lenis0012/Translations/README.md

 Russian (Russia) ru_ru.json (Contributed by SumPilot)

-18 translations at the moment.
-Let's hope we'll reach 20 in april or in may
+19 translations at the moment.
+Let's hope we'll reach 20 in april or in may!

 Thanks to everyone who's contributed translations!